f-laurens/pynab_cli/README.md

 				-s :	go to sleep
 				-w :	wake up
 				-r :	rotate ears to random position
-				-c :	execute given JSON command file
+				-c :	execute given JSON COMMANDFILE

 Examples of JSON command files are provided in the `json` directory.
+This script should be usable on a non-rabbit OS, if it provides the `nc` (`netcat`) command.

+**Note:**
+Talking to a remote rabbit is possible only if the nabd socket on this rabbit has been enabled for public access.

 ## tagtagtag-sound